Olympus 1:2.8 E.Zuiko Auto-S Pancake SLR Lens Review

 Next, I cleaned up whatever fifty years’ worth of gunk I could find and eased a few drops of a new lubricant into the thread that lets the barrel travel along the focus axis.
 I used something called “Super Lube,” which is a multi-purpose synthetic oil.

-It’s important to ensure no excess oils were sitting inside the casing, fogging the elements.
+It’s important to ensure no excess oils are sitting inside the casing, fogging the elements.
 So I exercised the mechanism a dozen times, dabbing oozing oil drops with cotton swabs.

 The lens performed like new.